 Chicken Pot Pie Bubble Up

 This is really like an old fashioned mixed vegetable casserole but with chicken added.
 Comfort food, am I right?
+Plus, bubble up is fun to say.

-I love how it makes its own creamy sauce when it bakes, but it’s really the flaky biscuit topping that gets me every time!
+It makes its own creamy sauce when it bakes, but it’s really the flaky biscuit topping that gets me every time!

 Speaking of biscuits, I love to use them in my French onion chicken casserole and my Pillsbury biscuits and gravy casserole recipes.
 Try them soon!